Superseded - Requirements for Workers at Government Nominated Accommodation Direction

 Government nominated accommodation means:

-a hotel, purpose built or other facility, or other accommodation premises, which may comprise a single building or multiple buildings including designated zones and non-designated zones, at which an isolating person resides under arrangements with the Queensland Government while completing mandatory isolation, or
+a hotel, purpose built or other facility, or other accommodation premises, which may comprise a single building or multiple buildings including designated zones and non-designated zones, at which a quarantined person or an isolating person resides under arrangements with the Queensland Government while completing mandatory isolation or quarantine, or

-a vehicle used to transport an isolating person to government nominated accommodation, while the person is being transported and until the vehicle is cleaned,
+a vehicle used to transport a quarantined person or an isolating person to government nominated accommodation, while the person is being transported and until the vehicle is cleaned,

 but for the purpose of this Direction does not include:

 a military base, military property or Australian Defence Force nominated quarantine hotel; or